-If this solution is not followed, entering of wheelchair users should be made through the building's main entrance and through the internal door leading to the emergency room.
+If neither of these solutions is followed, entering of wheelchair users should be made through the building's main entrance and through the internal door leading to the emergency room.
 The International symbol of Access should be installed at the main entrance to indicate the accessible route.

-Figure 20: International Symbol of Access (white on black or blue)
+Figure 23: International Symbol of Access (white on black or blue)